Shibaseki Onsen: Take A Relaxing Outdoor Bath At

 Loved by both tourists and locals Shibaseki Onsen is a very unique onsen, located at the base of a mountain next to a river, with no other hot springs around.
 The only n…

 Is it your first time going to an onsen, and you are worried about being seen naked in front of strangers?
 Or are you travelling with friends of the opposite gender and want to enjoy taking an onsen together?
-If either of these situations seem familiar to you, then Kitahama Onsen THERMAS is perfect for you.
+If either of these situations seem familiar to you, then Kitahama Onsen TERMAS is perfect for you.
+At this rare type of onsen, you can go in with your swimsuit!
 In this article, we will tell you the do’s and don’ts of entering this unique, conveniently located onsen.

 After you arrive, take your shoes off and put them in a locker, and then exchange the shoe locker key for a key to the changing room lockers.